neonephos/community/technical_advisory_council/current_technical_advisory_council.md

 | Maximilian Braun       | TSC Chairperson OpenMCP                   |
 | To be determined       | TSC Chairperson Katalis                   |

-*Please note: All information displayed here is subject to change.*
+*Please note: All information displayed here is subject to change.
+For example, as the first meeting has not occured yet, a chairperson has not yet been elected*

 ## Projects